matwasunil2-crypto/digital-literacy-project/README.md

 Course Code: CSE0001

-Branch:B.Tech
+Branch: B.Tech

-University:VIT Bhopal
+University: VIT Bhopal

 ## Project Overview
 This project is created as part of the Digital Literacy course.
 It focuses on building awareness about digital tools, professional  communication, and cyber safety.
 The project includes practical tasks such as creating an infographic, developing  a  digital portfolio, exploring coding platforms, writing  professional emails, and studying  cybercrime.

 ## Project  Structure

 ### Task 1: Infographic
 - Created using Canva
 - Covers digital literacy, safe internet practices, and email  etiquette

 ### Task 2: Digital Portfolio
 - Profiles created on GitHub, LinkedIn, and Kaggle